zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 Installing OpenCL involves three layers:

-* the API library and implementation loader (ICD Loader)
+* The API library and implementation loader (ICD Loader)
-* one or more vendor-specific platform implementations (ICDs, installable client drivers)
+* One or more vendor-specific platform implementations (ICDs, installable client drivers)
-* any DRM/DRI hardware device drivers required by the ICDs
+* Any DRM/DRI hardware device drivers required by the ICDs

 The top layer is provided by Ubuntu package `ocl-icd-libopencl1`.
 This package contains `libOpenCL`, the API library against which OpenCL applications are linked.
-It also provides the ICD Loader, the machinery that dynamically loads ICDs, installable client drivers implementing the vendor-specific interaction with the hardware.
+It also provides the ICD Loader, the machinery that dynamically loads ICDs.
+ICDs (installable client drivers) implement the vendor-specific interaction with the hardware.

 It is convenient to also install the `clinfo` utility which queries the API library about available platforms: